- Guide Me

-MuteClip™ XP cannot be installed on any wall construction as the bracket would be larger than most stud frame walls and would often be beneficial for creating a stud framework and using our standard MuteClip™.
+MuteClip® XP cannot be installed on any wall construction as the bracket would be larger than most stud frame walls and would often be beneficial for creating a stud framework and using our standard MuteClip®.

-16kg per MuteClip™ XP is the maximum load that can be applied to each clip, our team can help to advise you on the weights.
-We aim to be no more than 75% capacity of the clip as hitting the maximum reduces the suspension of the MuteClip™ XP, and with any other soundproofing clip too, reducing it’s soundproofing effectiveness.
+16kg per MuteClip® XP is the maximum load you can apply to each clip, and our team can help to advise you on the weights.
+We aim to be no more than 75% capacity of the clip as hitting the maximum reduces the suspension of the MuteClip® XP, and with any other soundproofing clip too, reducing its soundproofing effectiveness.

-MuteClip™ XP can accommodate 100mm of difference of ceiling height, the MuteClip™ Channel needs to run straight through without any bending or fluctuation in heights, if there are this could cause acoustic plasterboard to butt up uneven with one another.
+MuteClip® XP can accommodate 100mm of a difference in ceiling height.
+The MuteClip® Channel needs to run straight through without any bending or fluctuation in heights if there are this could cause acoustic plasterboard to butt up uneven with one another.

-This all depends on which system the MuteClip™ XP is incorporated in to and what is currently in place, for example a concrete ceiling will offer a solid support for sound proofing against airborne noise but will present issues with impact noise, whereas a joist ceiling will perform differently and would require acoustic mineral wool between joists.
-Other notable areas that can also affect the acoustic performance is adjacent cavities or stud framing lacking noise insulation, sound can travel into these areas and weaken the overall sound proofing performance through way of flanking transmission.
+This all depends on which system the MuteClip® XP is incorporated in to and what is currently in place, for example a concrete ceiling will offer a reliable support for sound proofing against airborne noise but will present issues with impact noise, whereas a joist ceiling will perform differently and would require Acoustic Mineral Wool between joists.
+Other notable areas that can also affect the acoustic performance is adjacent cavities or stud framing lacking noise insulation, and sound can travel into these areas and weaken the overall sound proofing performance through the way of flanking transmission.
 We offer estimations of soundproofing performance in our acoustic results, but it is important to note that every property will behave differently.
-You can find all systems MuteClip™ XP is featured in by clicking on the systems tab next to the FAQs here.
+You can find all systems MuteClip® XP is featured in by clicking on the systems tab next to the FAQs here.

-Each colour represents a different density, these react different to vibration and intensity of sound which helps to cover a broader range of frequencies in sound proofing.
+Each colour represents a different density, and these react differently to vibration and intensity of sound which helps to cover a broader range of frequencies in sound proofing.

-Fixings are not provided with Mute Clip™ XP, these will need to be sourced from a local fixings merchant - you can find out more about installation and guidance of fixings in the Related PDF tab.
+Fixings are not provided with Mute Clip® XP, and these will need to source these from a local fixings merchant - you can find out more about installation and guidance of fixings in the Related PDF tab.

-We offer a range of trade discounts that is dependent on frequency and or value of orders alongside our service and guidance for each and every project.
-We ask that a few orders are placed prior, if you have placed orders with us or have a few projects looking to specify MuteClip™ XP, do get in contact with us to see how we can help you best.
+We offer a range of trade discounts that are dependent on frequency and or value of orders alongside our service and guidance for every project.
+We ask that a few orders are placed prior, but if if you have placed orders with us or have a few projects looking to specify MuteClip® XP, do get in contact with us to see how we can help you best.